 Teaching youngsters about cultural differences would be one thing;

-teaching them about racial differences and "peculiarities" is something quite different.
+teaching them about racial "characteristics" and racial "peculiarities" is something quite different.

 For more on the meaning of fairy tales